ai/size-limit/README.md

 npx size-limit --limit "10 kB" dist/bundle.js
 ```

+If some configured paths are absent because a workspace builds only changed
+projects, pass `--ignore-missing`.
+Checks with no matching files are skipped;
+checks with matching files still run.
+Without this flag, missing paths fail as
+before.

 Additionally, you can specify a custom path to your configuration file when running the CLI:

 ```sh